renehansen/OnlinePOS/README.md

 - UI assumptions (e.g., handling overflowing text with fade-out or ellipsis) should be clarified with the designer.
 - For this small project, UI components have just been created inline in the HomeScreen, but ordinarily I would advise to to define custom UI components in order to ensure consistency and prevent duplication of existing components.
+- I noticed just before submitting the app, that the test case stated that the cart rows were supposed to show the quantity next to the product name, but I had not implemented this.
+This is a minor issue that can be easily fixed.

 ---